I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ns-windot11-_dot11_current_operation_mode.md

       <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/network/native-802-11-operation-modes">Native 802.11 Operation
       Modes</a>.

-`uReserved`

-This member is reserved.
-The miniport driver must not modify the value of this member.

 ## Remarks
 The miniport driver must specify only one operation mode in the
     <b>uCurrentOpMode</b> member.